Specialization of softmax attention heads: insights from the high-dimensional single-location model: Conclusion and limitations.

 Our model is intentionally simplified.
 It considers a single attention layer, excludes output projections and residual pathways, and focuses on a stylized sequence-to-token regression task.
 Extending the analysis to deeper architectures and more structured data distributions remains an open direction.
 As in the theory of the multi-index model \cite{aubin2018committee}, the population-level training dynamics derived here are expected to translate into sharp sample-complexity transitions under empirical risk minimization, suggesting a route toward understanding data-dependent phase transitions in attention-based models.

-Finally, comparing the overall phenomenology discovered in our model with recent works on in-context learning \cite{chen24icl,saxe25iclLinear}, we see that stagewise head emergence appears in both settings.
+Finally, comparing the overall phenomenology discovered in our model with recent works on head specialization in in-context learning \cite{saxe25iclLinear,chen24icl}, we see that stage-wise head emergence appears in both settings.
 By contrast, the effect of head redundancy is model-dependent: in our setting, redundant heads induce persistent variance unless suppressed by the attention normalization, while in ICL regression, redundant components are asymptotically harmless.